immanuel-peter/localrag/README.md

 # LocalRAG

 **LocalRAG** is a terminal-based LLM chat tool with infinite memory through local vector search.
-It turns your terminal into a Claude/ChatGPT-style interface with persistent, searchable conversation memory.
+It turns your terminal into a Claude/ChatGPT/OpenAI/Gemini/Ollama-style interface with persistent, searchable conversation memory.

 ---

 ## Features

-- ✨ Interactive chat experience with LLMs
+- ✨ Interactive chat with leading OpenAI, Anthropic, Gemini, xAI, and local Ollama models
-- 📅 Infinite memory via FAISS vectorstore
+- 🧠 Infinite chat memory via local FAISS vectorstore (Retrieval-Augmented Generation)
-- 📂 Save and continue favorite chats
+- 📂 Save and continue favorite chats at any time (across all models)
+- 🏷️ Automatic, smart conversation titling for easy recall
-- 🔄 Switch models mid-session (when possible)
+- 🔄 Switch models live (config and CLI) including local/proprietary
-- 💡 Context retrieval for smarter conversations
-- ⚖️ Supported models:
-  - GPT-4.1 ("gpt-4.1")
-  - GPT-4o-mini ("gpt-4o-mini")
-  - Claude 3.7 Sonnet ("claude-3.7")
-  - Claude 3.5 Haiku ("claude-3.5")
+- 🖼️ Send images directly in chat with `\image <path>` (for vision-capable models)
+- 🔑 New, unified config: supports OpenAI/Anthropic/Gemini/xAI/Ollama in one flow
+- 🍃 Local LLM support via Ollama: Run Llama, Gemma, DeepSeek, Phi, and more on your machine!
+- 📜 Expanded model list (`localrag models`), returns both proprietary and local models with context window size
-- ⭐ Update checker built-in
+- ⭐ Update checker: easily update to the latest version via the CLI
-- ⚖️ 100% local and privacy-respecting
+- 🚫 100% local & privacy-respecting.
+Your chat memory never leaves your device.

 ---